 Common Questions

-Does the bank own my home?
+Does the bank own the borrower’s home?

-How much can I borrow?
+How much can be borrowed?

 - The age of the youngest borrower